-It is important to note that Google Screened ads are very different from normal Search ads, in how they bid and are budgeted.
+It's important to note that Google Screened ads are very different from normal Search ads, in how they bid and are budgeted.
 While normal search ads are on a CPC (Cost Per Click) basis, Google Screened ads are on a Cost-Per-Acquisition (CPA) basis.
 This means that you only pay if someone clicks, and then actually contacts you.
 There is also a minimum CPA bid for different verticals, but this is driven by competition and could go up from there.

-Google Screened Ads aims to bring more calls, clicks, and visits from people within close proximity of your location.
-Whether you're a lawyer or law firm, tax specialist or accountant, real estate agent, or more, you could benefit from a Google Screened badge.
+Google Screened Ads aim to bring more calls, clicks, and visits from people within close proximity of your location.
+Whether you're a lawyer or law firm, tax specialist or accountant, real estate agent or other type of professional, chances are you could benefit from having a Google Screened badge.

 If you have any questions about how to get your business signed up with Google Screened ads, get in touch with one of our Search Engine Marketing experts today!